zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 - `http://zachleat.com/resource`
 - `http://zachleat.com/resource/`

 I did what any curious but self-doubting person might do in this situation.
 I [posted a Twitter poll](https://twitter.com/chriscoyier/status/1485079001689255936).
-The results surprised me a bit!
+The results surprised me!

 But before we go much further, let’s go over the problems we’re trying to solve:

 1. **Performance**: when you leave off a trailing slash and the platform expects one (or vice versa), you get a redirect which is a performance no-no.
-2. **SEO**: if your content exists at two (or more!) distinct URL endpoints, it is a SEO no-no. You _need_ redirects.
+2. **SEO**: if your content exists at two (or more!) distinct URL endpoints, it is a SEO no-no. SE-no-no. SEO-apolo-graphql-anton-ohno (I apologize for nothing). `*Ahem*`.
+You _need_ redirects.
 3. **Asset References**: if your markup uses relative paths to reference assets (e.g. `<img src="image.avif">`), these URLs may break if your host isn’t aggressive enough with redirects to a canonical home base.
 4. [**Cool URIs Don’t Change**](https://www.11ty.dev/docs/permalinks/#cool-uris-dont-change): we want to avoid including any file extension in our URLs.